 4 cups low-fat milk

 1 cup shredded cheddar cheese

 1/4 cup minced chives

-1. In a large stock pot or dutch oven, add butter and onions, place over medium heat.
+1. In a large stock pot or Dutch oven, add butter and onions, place over medium heat.
 Cook onions for 6 minutes or until translucent.
 Add flour, salt and pepper, and stir until combined.
-Cook for 1 minute to remove any raw taste from the flour.
+Cook for 1 minute to remove any raw taste from flour.